Alcaraz Into Barcelona Semis As Defending Champion Ruud Exits - UrduPoint

 Top seed Alcaraz twice fell a break down but recovered to win the opening set in a match-up of the two players with the most wins on tour this season.

-Alcaraz, chasing a third Barcelona title in four years after missing the last edition due to injury, broke for a 4-2 lead in the second set before closing out the victory.
+Alcaraz, chasing a third Barcelona title in four years after missing the last edition with injury, broke for a 4-2 lead in the second set before closing out the victory.

+"I started quite badly with the serve, I was struggling a little bit mentally with (it)," said Alcaraz.

+"It was just the first few games with my serve, then I think I improved a lot.
+I calmed myself down and started to think positively again."

-"It was really tight the first set," said Alcaraz.
+"It was really tight the first set," he added.
 "I'm glad that I ended up winning it.
-In the second set I just played great tennis.
+In the second set I just played great tennis."

 Reigning French Open champion Alcaraz is 20-1 on clay since May of last year and has won 13 straight matches in Barcelona.